Griffan/YHap/README.md

 ```
 sh prepare.data.and.run.sh VCFFilePath dataAlias
 ```
-Note: script will use dataAlias as dir name to create tmp, so please don't include any "/" within dataAlias After the whole process done, you would find your result in
+Note: script will use dataAlias as dir name to create tmp, so please don't include any "/" within dataAlias.

+After the whole process done, you would find your result in

 ```